rjainoje/ppdm-at/README.md

 * **Raghava Jainoje** - [rjainoje](https://github.com/rjainoje)

+## Compatibility
+Code has been tested with Python 3.9.2

+Library dependencies are available in 'requirements.txt'

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Disclaimer
+Barely no error checking has been implemented.
+Feel free to download it and harden it if you want to use it in production.
+Use at your own risk